A Systematic Review on Process Mining for Curricular Analysis: Challenges opportunities

 \item[Integrated analysis strategies.]
 Some analyses, e.g., analyzing dropout, sometimes require links with other contextual aspects, such as demographic information of students and the context in which a course is offered (e.g., the number of teachers assigned to a course).
-In this context, two requirements arise: enriching logs with additional data and incorporating multidimensional and integrated analysis strategies between PM and data mining (DM), as devised in \citep{DCM0T21}.
+Two challenging requirements arise: enriching logs with additional data and incorporating multidimensional and integrated analysis strategies between PM and data mining (DM), as devised in \citep{DCM0T21}.
 DM allows projecting information from the observed data onto the models to understand underlying relationships \citep{4_Mykola}.
 In this sense, it is possible not only to project simple demographic factors \citep{16_Goel} such as gender, age, nationality, ethnicity, family education, or economic position but to complement and complete curricula analysis using the educational history of the students and vocational ambitions to explain differences in trajectories \citep{sakurai2012case}, and econometric models to quantify the influence of variables along time \citep{14_Salazar}.
 DM can also enrich the analysis of university curricula and the acquired competencies, for example, adding Tracer Study (TS) data of their graduates, such as the waiting period for getting the first job, the success of graduates competing in the selection, earned salaries, and graduates' opinions \citep{arifin2022using}.
-Process Cubes \citep{BoltA15} could be explored in this multidimensional context for data management and log generation.
+Process Cubes \citep{BoltA15} and object-centric process mining \citep{Aalst19} could be explored in this multidimensional context for data management and log generation.
+Consider adding an analysis of external factors that may affect students' educational trajectories could help distinguish between curricular and non-curricular reasons behind delays or dropouts.